ericlmk/spring-boot-test-eric/README.md

 3. Create HTTP endpoints to allow a client to interact with the service.
 Endpoints may accept XML or JSON but may only produce JSON output.
 Your code will need to perform the following actions:
-    * Return a list of all purchase orders in the system
+    * Return a list of all purchase orders in the system.
-    * Return a single purchase order for a given id
+    * Return a single purchase order for a given id.
-    * Return a list of purchase orders created for a given date (default to today if none is given)
+    * Return a list of purchase orders created for a given date (default to today if none is given).
-    * Create a new purchase order
+    * Create a new purchase order.
-    * Add and remove product line items to/from the purchase order
+    * Add and remove product line items to/from the purchase order.
-    * Delete a purchase order (Note: this will be handled by setting the status to 'Deleted')
+    * Delete a purchase order (Note: this will be handled by setting the status to 'Deleted').

 4. Add security to the application so that only validated users may access the end points.
     * There will be two users.
 Peter and Paul.
     * Peter is an end user, has the role of USER and may read all purchase orders, may create new purchase orders but may only update purchase orders that he owns.
-    * Paul is an admin user, has the role of ADMIN and as well as all of Peter's abilities, may update and delete any purchase order on the system
+    * Paul is an admin user, has the role of ADMIN and as well as all of Peter's abilities, may update and delete any purchase order on the system.
     * Please define these users in memory.